 Water Test Kits

-Quality of water can also be determined using a simple water testing kit.
-Without a water test kit you will be unable to determine what you need to do to improve the quality of your water.
-The kit will determine how prepared you in the event of an emergency and if it needs further purification methods.
+Quality of water can be determined using a simple water testing kit.
+Without a water test kit you will be unable to determine what needs to be done improve the quality and safety of your water.

 You can buy a simple water test kit online that tests for 10 common contaminants.
-It only takes 10 minutes to test your water.
+Testing the water source in question only takes about 10 minutes.

 Here’s how to use it:

 Questions to Ask Yourself